 Cab and Interior

-Also on Business+ models is a built-in smartphone cradle that locates your phone with in easy reach and sight.
-A larger cradle for tablet devices can also be specified and once you've got your devices installed it's possible to fully integrate them with the van's systems through Renault's R&GO app.
+Also on Business+ models is a built-in smartphone cradle that locates your phone with in easy reach and sight, although it's not the most sophisticated addition these days.
+A larger cradle for tablet devices can also be specified.

 Finally, another great piece of kit that we'd certainly consider from the options list is Renault's hands-free key card.
 With this drivers can open the Trafic's doors, start the engine and drive away without ever having to take the key out of their pocket.

 |LWB Low roof||1,971mm||1,956mm||5,399mm|

 |LWB High roof||2,465mm||1,956mm||5,399mm|

 Load area dimensions